 The bus drove on a motorway through wonderful scenery but while we had great weather in Tallinn and St Petersburg, by the time we reached Helsinki the clouds were gathering and now it was cold and drizzly.
 As we drove our guide told us a little about Swedish history.
 For instance, did you know the present royal family is descended from one of Napoleon’s marshals, Jean Baptiste Bernadotte?
 He was invited to become king in 1818 at a time of upheaval in Sweden, which had just lost control of Finland.
 Sweden had been a great power in Northern Europe during the 17th century but had lost most of its external possessions by the early 18th century.

 I mentioned last time the rivalry between Sweden and Finland in ice hockey.
-The relationship between the countries in this part of the world are a bit like England and Australia in cricket, or New Zealand and Australia in rugby – friends but competitive.
+The relationships between the countries in this part of the world are a bit like England and Australia in cricket, or New Zealand and Australia in rugby – friends but competitive.

 The visit to the Vasa Museum was a bucket list item for me.
 The Vasa was a warship built by Dutch craftsmen, who were recognized as the best in the world at ship construction.
 Vasa is a contemporary of the famous Dutch ship Batavia and the similarity is obvious, although Vasa was always supposed to be a warship, not a merchantman.
 In fact, Vasa’s demise preceded that of the Batavia.
 Vasa sank in 1628 on her first and only voyage just outside the port, rather like the Mary Rose in England.
 At least Batavia made it to the other side of the world before she hit a reef in the Abrolhos Islands off the coast of Australia in 1629.
 (I wrote a book about that – click here to learn more).